mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

 we paln to add more entities to the data like names of actors,actress, music directors.the data is laid out to be human readable not machine-readable the data is generally consistent.

+The final data sets was randomly selected using an SQL code from data sets that were imported to SSMS data base from an excel spread sheet using microsoft import/export wizard.
+The average rating of each 200 movies was derived using an SQL query.
 # RESEARCH QUESTIONS
 - Can this application correctly predict the success or failure of the movies based on actor,actress or director previous historical data
 - What if the historical data collated about actor,actress and director on which the prediction of success or failure of movies were wrong